Calculate Your One-Rep Max!

-Before beginning any strength-training program, it is advisable that a lifter determine their one-repetition-maximum (1RM) to gauge their current strength level.
-Essentially the result of one-repetition-maximum testing will give a precise indication of how much weight one is capable of lifting for one repetition across a range of exercises, sport specific or otherwise.
+Before beginning any strength-training program, you should determine your one-repetition maximum (1RM) to gauge your current strength level.
+Knowing your one-rep maximum will give a precise indication of how much weight you're capable of lifting for one repetition across a range of exercises, sport-specific or otherwise.

 Related Video Calculating your 1RM

 Once you learn your one-lift capacity, you can design your program around these maximal weights.
 For example, it might be suitable for power-training that 85 percent of a one-rep maximum is used as a training weight for the bench press, squat, and deadlift.
 For toning, or developing a defined body for the beach, 70 percent or lower might be more appropriate.

 - Follow This Discussion by:

 but u know what like it all depends i mean the calculator is pretty accurate but like some people are good at just doing one rep like some days i can barely do 295 more than 2 or 3 times and the calculator says my max is under 315 but when i try 315 i drive that **** up easy